nodejs/node/doc/api/process.markdown

 Removes the `AsyncListener` from the listening queue.

-Removing the `AsyncListener` from the queue does _not_ mean asynchronous events called during its execution scope will stop firing callbacks.
-Once attached to an event it will persist for the entire asynchronous call stack.
+Removing the `AsyncListener` from the active queue does _not_ mean the `asyncListener` callbacks will cease to fire on the events they've been registered.
+Subsequently, any asynchronous events fired during the execution of a callback will also have the same `asyncListener` callbacks attached for future execution.
 For example:

+    var fs = require('fs');

-    var key = process.createAsyncListener(function asyncListener() {
+    var key = process.createAsyncListener({
-      // To log we must stop listening or we'll enter infinite recursion. process.removeAsyncListener(key);
-      console.log('You summoned me?');
-      process.addAsyncListener(key);
+      create: function asyncListener() {
+        // Write directly to stdout or we'll enter a recursive loop fs.writeSync(1, 'You summoned me?\n');
+      }
     });

     // We want to begin capturing async events some time in the future.